 During the configuration file import, if you receive a Register Write failure error, ensure you have valid entries in your configuration file.
-For details on the various registers and their intended use, please refer to Section 7.
+For details on the various registers and their intended use, please refer to Section 7, "Configuration Settings".

-While exiting the service lockout, if a failure is reported, please see Section 6.5 for troubleshooting details.
+While exiting the service lockout, if a failure is reported, please see Section 6.5, "Understanding the Service Lockout and Self Check" for troubleshooting details.